-Building Livea ble Communities Strategy Actions Responsibility CSP Ref.
-Outcome Timeframe Status Increase participation of people living with a Promote inclusion for events held in the Blayney Shire. cs 1 42 Include and review information about making events accessible in responses to Event Management Applications.
-Annually Accessibility of events promoted to event organisers with responses to Event Management Applications.
-Investigate potential solutions for feedback and review of events to assist event organisers to make events more accessible. cs 4.2 Solution for feedback and review of events identified and subject to cost, implemented.
+Building Liveable Communities Strategy Actions Responsibility CSP Ref.
+Outcome Timeframe Status Increase participation of people living with a Promote inclusion for events held in the Blayney Shire.
+CS 4.2 Include and review information about making events accessible in responses to Event Management Applications.
+Annually Accessibility of events promoted to event organisers with responses to Event Management Applications. disabilities in events, festivals and activities.
+Investigate potential solutions for feedback and review of events to assist event organisers to make events more accessible.
+CS 4.2 Solution for feedback and review of events identified and subject to cost, implemented.
 Annually Undertaken on an as needs basis with event committees.
 Millthorpe Markets now incorporates multiple accessible carparking.